-- On the other hand, the transfer query scripts are executed for each Entity in order to perform data optimization, data validation, etc and loading the data in its optimized format in the data lake.
+- On the other hand, the autogenerated transfer query (legacy) / DSU ingestion is executed in order to perform data optimization, data validation, etc and loading the data in its optimized format in the data lake.

 The time to execute this pipeline is variable depending on the volumne of data and the environment.